The Pilgrimage Traveler is on a Spiritual Journey to a New Way of Being

 The Pilgrim's Purpose

-Most pilgrimage travelers are seeking to find one, if not all of the following personal attributes as a result of their long journey; peace, healing, unity, worship, forgiveness, inspiration, clarity, spiritual instruction, life direction, adventure, connection and most importantly, Presence of Something beyond themselves.
+Most pilgrimage travelers are seeking to find one, if not all of the following personal attributes as a result of their long journey ~ peace, healing, unity, worship, forgiveness, inspiration, clarity, spiritual instruction, life direction, adventure, connection and most importantly, presence of something bigger, beyond themselves.

 "Seeing" With New Eyes as a Pilgrimage Traveler

 But can you truly learn to see more than just the physical site itself?
 Are you willing to use all of your senses, to feel the energy of the place?
-Are you a mere tourist, passing through, snapping a quick photo of the place and then rushing to the next "sacred site?"
+Are you an ordinary tourist, passing through, snapping a quick photo of the place and then rushing to the next "sacred site?"

-There are many more questions that can be asked, when you ask yourself, how it is that this most holy place can be experienced with a new lens.
+There are many more questions that can be asked.
+Ask yourself to experience everything actively ~ feel, breathe and absorb in this most holy place with a new lens.
 And that lens does not always come attached to a camera.
 And if it is attached to a camera, the shots are unique and open to a new way of seeing the subject matter.

-I traveled to the Santuario de Chimayo, a tiny Catholic mission church deep in the Sangre de Cristo Mountains near Taos, New Mexico, where the dirt is believed to contain special healing powers.
+I traveled to the Santuario de Chimayo, a tiny Catholic mission church deep in the Sangre de Cristo Mountains near Taos, New Mexico.
+Pilgrims to this site believe the dirt contains special healing powers.

 Won't you join us in a spiritual journey and experience all this Sacred Earth has to offer by opening yourself to personal transformation?
-Will YOU be a pilgrimage traveler?
+What journey is your soul longing for?”
+Will you be a pilgrimage traveler?

 Your Opinion Matters!
 Comments